 Trust your team

-Nobody appreciates a manager who's constantly checking on their progress or who they feel doesn't trust them to do their job or make their own decisions.
-Managers who trust their workers, on the other hand, are far more likely to be rewarded with better performance and results.
+Nobody appreciates a manager constantly checking on their progress or who they feel doesn't trust them to do their job or make their own decisions.
+Managers who trust their workers are far more likely to be rewarded with better performance and results.

 Giving your team members the freedom to handle tasks in their own way, to come up with their own solutions to the challenges they face and to make important decisions can boost their confidence no end.
 And more confidence means they'll be better equipped to reach their potential – which isn't just good for them but for you, their manager, too.